What the Hell Happened to Matthew Broderick?

 Despite the reviews, Godzilla had a huge opening weekend.
 It was a box office hit.
 But not nearly as big of a hit as it was expected to be.

-broderick - election
+witherspoon - election

 In 1999, Broderick starred opposite Reese Witherspoon in Alexander Payne’s dark comedy, Election.